coredns/coredns.io/content/plugins/rewrite.md

 Using FIELD edns0, you can set, append, or replace specific EDNS0 options on the request.

-* `replace` will modify any matching (what that means may vary based on EDNS0 type) option with the specified option
+* `replace` will modify any "matching" option with the specified option.
+The criteria for "matching" varies based on EDNS0 type.
-* `append` will add the option regardless of what options already exist
+* `append` will add the option only if no matching option exists
 * `set` will modify a matching option or add one if none is found

 Currently supported are `EDNS0_LOCAL`, `EDNS0_NSID` and `EDNS0_SUBNET`.